magnusbauer/RFDiffusion2_all_the_code/README.md

 # Setup

+## Dependencies
+rf_diffusion now includes a pre-commit hook that runs ruff and yapf to autoformat files.
+If you run into an error, just run "pip install ruff yapf," or otherwise install the two packages.
+Most existing files are, for now, grandfathered out of autoformatting via inclusion in the .yapf_exclude file.
+If you really don't want your new files autoformatted, you can add them to that file.
+Linting and formatting will be applied before each commit.
+After the initial run, which may take ten seconds or so, formatting will be done incrementally and shouldn't slow you down.

+## Paths
 Let's define some paths.
 Begin by `cd`ing to any directory you like.
 ```
 REPO_NAME="rf_diffusion_repo"  # Set REPO_NAME to be anything you like.